Stellantis/api-standards/api-style-guide.md

 There exists multiple ways to notify the API consumer that the operation has finished executing :
 * **Polling** : force the consumer to poll until the operation has finished executing
 * **External Notifications** : notify the operation completion via external notifications such as email, text message etc. Mostly used in cases where the consumer is a human.
-* **Web Hooks** : force the consumer to implement web hooks to retrieve the operation's response.
+* **Webhooks** : force the consumer to implement web hooks to retrieve the operation's response.
 While this solution is ideal, consumer might not always support it.

 ## Asynchronism Patterns